Radon Program

 Daycare Facilities

-Investigation and mitigation efforts were initiated spring and summer 2019, and all four units were re-tested as part of Phase 2 following mitigation activities to verify radon levels have been brought below 100 Bq/m3.
-All four units returned results below 100 Bq/m3.
+One unit within three different buildings returned results either above or close to 100 Bq/m3.
+Investigation and mitigation efforts were initiated spring and summer 2019.
+All three units were re-tested following mitigation activities which verified radon levels had been brought below 100 Bq/m3.